fordsfords/tgen/README.md

 See https://github.com/fordsfords/tgen for code and documentation.

+# Usage

+The tgen module is not a traffic generator.
+It is an API to make it easier to write a flexiable, easy-to-use traffic generator.
+In particular, the tgen module does not know what you are sending or how to send it.
+It just orchestrates.

 # License

 I want there to be NO barriers to using this code, so I am releasing it to the public domain.
 But "public domain" does not have an internationally agreed upon definition, so I use CC0: